mattdanielbrown/vertical-rhythm-reset/README.md

 // Set the height to 3 vertical rhythm grid rows .height {
   @include vr($height: 3);
 }

+// Set the height and width to 5 vertical rhythm grid rows and center the text .square-centered-text {
+  @include vr(
+    $height: 5,
+    $width: 5,
+    $line-heigh: 5
+  );
+}

 // Set the top and bottom margin to 1 vertical rhythm grid row